uk-gov-mirror/hmcts.idam-forgerock-images/README.md

 ### Overriding the default configuration branch

 By default, the script assumes that the configuration is taken from the `master` branch of the config repository.
-If the currently checked-out branch is not what is expected, the script will stop.
-The script will quietly ignore all the local changes to the repository.
+If the currently checked-out branch in the git submodule is not what is expected, the script will stop.
+The script will also quietly ignore all the local changes to the repository.

 If you want to use another branch, you can override this env variable: